lesterpjy/uva_msai_vault/IR1/Neural Information Retrieval/5 - Dense Retrieval.md

 - Another encoder (or the same one) processes the document to create a document representation: $\eta(d)$
 - A similarity function $\phi$ then computes a relevance score between these representations: $\phi(\eta(q), \eta(d))$

-The key advantage of bi-encoders is that document representations can be pre-computed and indexed, making retrieval much more efficient at query time.
+The key advantage of bi-encoders is that <span style="color:rgb(172, 96, 230)">document representations can be pre-computed and indexed, making retrieval much more efficient at query time.</span>

 ## Sparse vs. Dense Representations